 Gold is also considered to have more liquidity than other luxurious metals, as it’s the most actively traded of the bunch.
 So gold could be the easiest way to enter the precious metals market.

 Is Precious Metals a Stable Career Path?

-However, not all metals are created equal: careers in precious metals like gold and silver are much easier to jump into and may provide more long-term stability than careers in other types of precious metals.
+Also, not all metals are created equal: careers in gold and silver are much easier to jump into, as they are commonly found in jewelry.

 Other precious metals, like rhodium and ruthenium, have more industrial uses that don’t translate to some of the more accessible jobs available.

 There’s no such thing as a crystal ball, but many experts believe that precious metals could continue to see a rise in value over time.